Biometric payments are ready for prime time

 · Something the customer is (biometrics)

-Meanwhile, the Global Data Protection Regulation (GDPR), applicable in the European Union since May 2018, is also playing a key role in shaping the further spread of biometric payments.
+Meanwhile, the General Data Protection Regulation (GDPR), applicable in the European Union since May 2018, is also playing a key role in shaping the further spread of biometric payments.
 The introduction of the regulation has increased the need for clarity in the use of personal data, including biometric data.
 As GDPR aims to protect individuals from having their private information shared with third parties without their consent, Payment Service Providers (PSPs) will also need to address this challenge when implementing biometrics technology.

 How Accenture can help PSPs on their biometrics journey